 - Complete a Medical Withdrawal/Check-out Form in order to withdraw officially from IAIA.
-Students who do not follow this procedure may receive failing grades for all registered courses, which may adversely affect eligibility for re-admittance.
-Completed paperwork must be submitted to the Registrar within two weeks of discontinuing classes. - Off-campus students: Call the Office of Admissions, Records, and Enrollment at (800) 804-6422 or (505) 424-2332 and leave a message regarding the emergency.
+Students who do not follow this procedure will receive failing grades for all registered courses, which will adversely affect eligibility for re-admittance.
+Completed paperwork must be submitted to the Registrar within two weeks of discontinuing classes. - Call the Office of Admissions at (800) 804-6422 or (505) 424-2332 and leave a message regarding the emergency.
 The student will be required to show documentation of the emergency.